-- To conserve power, or to suspend operation without exiting programs or saving files, see "Power-saving modes" on page 33. - To achieve the best balance between performance and power saving, change power plan settings.
-See "Managing the battery power" on page 33. - If your computer will be turned off for an extended period of time, follow the instructions in "Disabling the built-in battery" on page 119 to disable the internal built-in battery so as to prevent battery power from draining.
+- To conserve power, or to suspend operation without exiting programs or saving files, see "Power-saving modes" on page 33. - To achieve the best balance between performance and power saving, create and apply power plans.
+See "Managing the battery power" on page 33 - If your computer will be turned off for an extended period of time, you can prevent battery power from draining by removing the battery.

-How do I securely dispose of data stored on the solid-state drive?
+How do I securely dispose of data stored on the storage drive?

-- Study Chapter 5 "Security" on page 55 to find out how you can protect your computer from theft and unauthorized use. - Before you dispose of the data on the solid-state drive, be sure to read the topic "Notice on deleting data from your solid-state drive" on page 64.
+- Study Chapter 5 "Security" on page 59 to find out how you can protect your computer from theft and unauthorized use. - Before you dispose of the data on the storage drive, be sure to read the topic "Notice on deleting data from your storage drive" on page 68.

-How do I give presentations or attach an external monitor?
+How do I attach an external monitor?

-- Ensure that you follow the procedure in the topic "Connecting an external display" on page 40. - With the Extend desktop function, you can display output on both the computer display and the external monitor.
-See "Choosing a display mode" on page 41.
+- Ensure that you follow the procedure in the topic "Using an external display" on page 36. - With the Extend desktop function, you can display output on both the computer display and an external monitor.
+See "Choosing a display mode" on page 37.